vvo/in-viewport/README.md

 ### Specifying debounce value

-By default, debounce value for scroll and resize events is 15ms.
+Currently, scroll and resize events are called every 15ms, but there are situations where larger value like 300ms is more sensible, e.g. image lazyload, where you probably want to wait for user to stop with scrolling before loading every image that comes into viewport.

 You can change that with `debounce` param.